 What is Titration?

-There are some errors associated with titrations.
+There are some errors associated with titrations as well.
 The equivalence point in a titration is the point at which the added titrant is chemically equivalent completely to the analyte in the sample.
 However, this is a theoretical point, and we cannot exactly measure this experimentally.
-We experimentally observe the end-point.
-Ideally the end-point is not exactly equal to the equivalence point (titration error), but we try to minimize the gap between the two as much as possible.
-There can be human errors associated with this method.
-Therefore, to minimize these, often a titration is repeated at least thrice.
+We can only observe the end-point.
+Ideally, the end-point is not exactly equal to the equivalence point (titration error), but we try to minimize the gap between the two as much as possible.
+There can also be human errors associated with this method.
+Therefore, to minimize these, we often need to repeat a titration at least thrice.
 Then we can determine the average value.

-In a back-titration, excess amount of the standard titrant is added to the analyte.
-Then some amount of the standard titrant will react with the analyte and the excess of it can be determined by a back-titration.
 For example, the amount of phosphate in a sample can be determined by this method.
-When excess amount of silver nitrate is added to a phosphate sample, both will react to give silver phosphate solid.
-Then the excess of silver nitrate is titrated with potassium thiocyanate.
-Therefore, the total amount of added silver nitrate is equal to the amount of phosphate ion and the amount of thiocyanate used for the back-titration.
+When we add an excess of silver nitrate to a phosphate sample, both will react to give silver phosphate solid.
+Then we can titrate the excess of silver nitrate with potassium thiocyanate.
+Therefore, the total amount of added silver nitrate is equal to the amount of phosphate ion and the amount of thiocyanate we use for the back-titration.